 - Spray-on Hair ($15).
 This, I think, should only be given as a prank to a thick-skinned person.
 Who could possibly give this as a well-meaning gift?
 At least splurge for some generic minoxidil:)

 As for my own experiences, I have seen enough funny gifts over the years.
-Now, let me preface this by saying that I truly appreciate all well-meaning gifts, and don’t really want anybody to spend hard-earned money on me.
+Now, let me preface this by saying that I truly appreciate all well-meaning gifts, like these, and don’t really want anybody to spend hard-earned money on me.
 It’s really about the peace, goodwill, and time with close family and friends for me.

 That said, you just can’t help but remember some wacky gifts.
 Here are 3 in particular that I remember from over the years:

 - Deer Repellent Whistle.
 Some years ago, I received this cheap looking contraption that was supposed be a deer repellent for your car.
 It had a discount label still on it, for $0.99.
 It was given by someone who let’s say was an extended family friend.
 The price sticker was faux paux #1, though I don’t really care about it much.
 The person was known to be cheap, and I don’t care anyway.
 The funny thing, however, is that I live in the Chicago area, and this person lived in a much more rural area.
 For him, it’s probably a realistic gift.
 But in a highly urban area, deer aren’t likely to be traversing busy intersections on their way to strip malls.
 Just a wacky gift all around.